-I generally like the idea of using the road bike shoes on the indoor cycling bike because it can optimize the performance.
+I generally like the idea of using road bike shoes on the indoor cycling bike because it can optimize performance.

-However, most of my clients shrug off when they hear a word performance.
+However, most of my clients shrug off when they hear the word performance.
 They just want to be able to train from home on their terms.

-Are peloton toe cages good for convenience?
-As a whole, the peloton toe cages are good for convenience because they don’t require constantly changing the shoes for every workout.
+With toe cages, you don’t have to constantly change the shoes for every workout.
 This is a great option for people who use the bike and don’t care about their FTP score, power output, or leaderboard position.

 Dr. Caio Ferraz Cruz from the University of São Paulo in Brazil asked 37 triathletes about their pedal preferences.